jaimetur/PhotoMigrator/README.md

          Photos Takeout Process.
 Use this flag only for testing purposses.

-EXTRA MODES: Synology Photos Takeout Management:
+EXTRA MODES: Synology Photos Management:
 ------------------------------------------------
 Following arguments allow you to interact with Synology Photos.
 If more than one optional arguments are detected, only the first one will be executed.